Rick-Phoenix/diesel-enum/README.md

 ```

 In such a case, the mapped database type will simply be `Text` (or the specific custom type, if a custom postgres type is used).

+The macro will also generate two methods:

+- `db_name(&self) -> &'static str`, which returns the name of the database variant
+- `from_db_name(&str) -> Result<Self, String>`, which attempts to create an enum variant from a raw string

+This is the only mapping available for custom postgres enums.

 ## Using Both Mappings